 Oh gosh, how I love chocolate.
 There’s just something about it – the bitterness, the creaminess, that satisfying texture that you can’t quite describe.
 I’ve been following an anti-Candida diet lately and at first was struggling to find any sweet treats.
-(Although there are various versions, most anti-Candida diets eliminate nearly all sugars and carbs, making baking etc. a real challenge.)
-In the end I knuckled down and spent a few evenings in the kitchen throwing ingredients into a blender to see what happened (the results were the delectable Coconut and Goji Energy Bites and my Raw Chocolate).
-Finally, really craving something ‘biscuity’ I came up with these no-bake Chocolate Hazelnut Freezer Cookies and let me tell you, they are GOOD.
+(Although there are various versions, most anti-Candida diets eliminate nearly all sugars and carbs, making baking a real challenge.)
+Eventually I knuckled down and spent an evening in the kitchen blending up various ingredients to see what happened.
+The results were the delectable Coconut and Goji Energy Bites and my 3 Ingredient Raw Chocolate.
+Finally, really craving something ‘biscuity’ I came up with these no-bake Chocolate Hazelnut Freezer Cookies.
+And let me tell you, they are GOOD.

-A note about ingredients: You might think I’ve used an unusual combination of ingredients here.
-Because of my dietary limitations right now, I have to avoid things like maple syrup, oats and raisins etc. so I use more unusual ingredients to sweeten my recipes (and they give an amazing flavour).
-I am well aware that the above are cheaper than the coconut butter, almonds and goji berries used in this recipe, so please feel free to substitute them if you prefer.
+You might think I’ve used an unusual combination of ingredients here.
+Because of my dietary limitations right now I have to avoid things like maple syrup, oats and raisins, so I use more unusual ingredients to sweeten my recipes.
+I am well aware that the above-mentioned are cheaper than the coconut butter, almonds and goji berries used in this recipe, so please feel free to substitute them if you prefer.
 They will change the taste of the cookies a bit but they’ll still be delicious!

 - ¾ cup almonds

 - 2 tbsp cocoa or cacao powder

 - ¼ tsp vanilla essence or raw vanilla powder

 - 1½ tbsp coconut oil